absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 Once created, a **group-client** can be viewed and updated in the unique Client's ID page.
 To access the page, click on the Client in the Clients' table.

-The client's data can be updated in this page and its ID copied as well.
+The client's data can be updated in this page and its ID and secret copied as well.

 ![View Client](../img/users-guide/group-client-view.png)